For many of us, a deluxe Caribbean villa is the dream winter vacation.

-The company has been renting villas and holiday homes in Barbados for over 40 years, and offers a selection of some 130 villas in Barbados.
-Ask about a discount for stays over 7 nights.
+The company has been renting villas and holiday homes in Barbados for over 40 years, and offers a selection of some 130 Barbados villas.

-Windermere and Cragmere Villas are two vacation villas a short walk away from Crane Beach, one of the best beaches in Barbados.
+Crane Beach is one of the best beaches in Barbados.
 Its waves are great for boogie boarding, and you can rent chairs and umbrellas on the beach.